frakern/barbershop/README.md

 To force change to a reserved portrait (such as a named character), pass the relative path of the portrait file from the mod or starsector-core directory and the `--force` flag.

-ex. `barbershop Minerva Europa graphics/portraits/characters/andrada1.png --force`
+ex. `barbershop player graphics/portraits/characters/andrada1.png --force`

 Note: Not all files work.
 If you get a blank/black portrait, use the regular command to reassign the portrait back.